tc39/proposal-weakrefs/README.md

 [Support for long wasm jobs](https://github.com/tc39/proposal-weakrefs/wiki/Support-for-long-wasm-jobs): Possible additional APIs for non-JS top levels that don't yield.

+## Champions

+* Dean Tribble
+* Mark Miller
+* Till Schneidereit

 ## Status

-* WeakReferences are now Stage 1
+* WeakReferences are now Stage 2
-* Dean Tribble is champion, with Mark Miller supporting
+* Till Schneidereit has joined as a co-champion
+* Bradley Meck has a V8 implementation of the old API.
+He will be updating it to the new API.
+* Till has a prototype of the new API in the SPideRMonkey console

 ## Todo